Public Transport and Your Travel Scooter

 Train

-Train (or railway) travel with a mobility scooterIf you’re looking to ‘Ride the Rails’ with your travel mobility scooter, then in most cases you’ll have no issues.
+A blurred photo of a train passing by at speed.
+Lightweight mobility scooters are ideal for travelling on trains.If you’re looking to ‘Ride the Rails’ with your travel mobility scooter, then in most cases you’ll have no issues.
 Providing that you let the service provider know, they will lay out a ramp for you to board the train.

 On the Transport Focus website, they suggest, “Many companies will carry non-folded mobility scooters, generally the smaller, lighter and more manoeuvrable types.
 Even so, the company may not let you take them on all trains or all routes.”